rycwilson/drag-race/README.md

 * Use HTML, CSS, some images from google, and JS.

-* You should implement JS objects that implement the following properties and functions, demonstrating your understanding of prototypical inheritance, by modeling how the different vehicles above behave differently, dependent upon their varying characteristics
+* You should implement JS objects that have the following properties and functions, demonstrating your understanding of constructors and prototypical inheritance, by modeling how the different vehicles behave differently, dependent upon their varying characteristics

 * The cars should be lined up at a start line